matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 375) Billing Accounts?
 Answer: Billing Account is mandatory for creating resources in a project.
 Billing Account can be associated with one or more projects.
-You can have multiple billing accounts in aon Organization.
+You can have multiple billing accounts in an Organization.
 Create Billing Accounts representing your organization structure.
 Two Types: Self Service: Billed directly to credit card or Bank Account.
 Invoiced: Generate invoices (used by large enterprises).